Kilburn - EMDR

 Can anyone benefit from EMDR?

-EMDR can aid therapy by helping reduce the impact of past traumas allowing you to let go, move on with your life, giving the freedom to live more fully in the present.
-However is not appropriate to everyone.
+EMDR can help reduce the impact of past traumas allowing you to let go move on with your life.
+It gives us the freedom to live more fully in the present.
+However, is not appropriate to everyone.
 The process is rapid involving touching painful experiences, at times lasting comparatively for a short period of time.
-However, there is the need to be aware of, and be willing to experience, the powerful feelings and disturbing thoughts may occur during the session.
+There is the need to be aware of, be willing to experience, the powerful feelings and disturbing thoughts that may occur during the session.

 The lenght of treatment?

 EMDR can be used in brief focused treatment or incorporated in a longer therapeutic programme.

 EMDR sessions can last from 50 to 90 minutes depending on previous arrangement.

 Control and empowerment remains fully with the client.